Turkish cuisine: Homemade food

 Homemade food is still preferred by Turkish people.
-Although the newly introduced way of life pushes the new generation to eat out; Turkish people generally prefer to eat at home.
-A typical meal starts with soup (especially in wintertime), followed by a dish made of vegetables (olive oil or with grounded meat), meat or legumes boiled in a pot (typically with meat or minced meat), often with or before Turkish pilav, pasta or bulgur pilav accompanied by a salad or cacık (diluted cold yogurt dish with garlic, salt, and cucumber slices).
+Although the newly introduced way of life pushes the new generation to eat out, Turkish people generally prefer to eat at home.
+A typical meal starts with soup (especially in wintertime), followed by a dish made of vegetables (olive oil or with ground meat), meat or legumes boiled in a pot (typically with meat or minced meat), often with or before Turkish pilav, pasta or bulgur pilav accompanied by a salad or cacık (diluted cold yogurt dish with garlic, salt, and cucumber slices).
 In summertime many people prefer to eat a cold dish of vegetables cooked with olive oil (zeytinyağlı yemekler) instead of the soup, either before or after the main course, which can also be a chicken, meat or fish plate.

 Restaurants

-Although fast food is gaining popularity and many major foreign fast food chains have opened all over Turkey, Turkish people still rely primarily on the rich and extensive dishes of Turkish cuisine.
-In addition, some traditional Turkish foods, especially köfte, döner, kokoreç, kumpir, midye tava, börek and gözleme, are often served as fast food in Turkey.
-Eating out has always been common in large commercial cities.
 Esnaf lokantası (meaning restaurants for shopkeepers and tradesmen) are widespread, serving traditional Turkish home cooking at affordable prices.
+Some restaurants specialized in certain foods foods, especially köfte, döner, kokoreç, kumpir, midye tava, börek and gözleme, are often found in major streets.
+Eating out has always been common in cities.
+Fast-food is gaining popularity and many major foreign fast-food chains have opened all over Turkey.

 Summer cuisine

-In the hot Turkish summer, a meal often consists of fried vegetables such as eggplant (aubergine) and peppers or potatoes served with yogurt or tomato sauce.
+In the hot Turkish summer, a meal often consists of fried vegetables such as patlıcan (eggplant/aubergine) and peppers or potatoes served with yogurt or tomato sauce.
 Menemen and çılbır are typical summer dishes, based on eggs.
 Sheep cheese, cucumbers, tomatoes, watermelons and melons also make a light summer meal.
 Those who like helva for dessert prefer "summer helva", which is lighter and less sweet than the regular version.

 Key ingredients

 Frequently used ingredients in Turkish specialties include lamb, chicken, beef, fish, rice, eggplants, green peppers, onions, garlic, lentils, beans, zucchinis, chickpeas and tomatoes.
+Average per person per year beef consumption is 15 kg.
 Nuts, especially pistachios, chestnuts, almonds, hazelnuts, and walnuts, together with spices, have a special place in Turkish cuisine, and are used extensively in desserts or eaten separately.
+About 1.5 kg of pistachios are eaten per person per year, some packaged and some used in desserts such as baklava.
+Tahini is a common sauce from sesame seeds sold both pre-packaged or in bulk on tap.
 Semolina flour is used to make a cake called revani and irmik helvasi.

 Olives are also common on various breakfasts and meze tables frequently.
 Beyaz peynir and yoğurt are part of many dishes including börek, manti, kebab and cacık.